 ID # Description 234520 In cmd_gatt_read_characteristic_value_by_uuid command, if multiple characteristic values are received, an evt_gatt_characteristic_value event is generated for each value.
-Previously only one event is generated for this case.
-281984 First advertisement packet is now sent with the right timing in dynamic multi-protocol use cases.
+Previously only one event is generated for this 281984 First advertisement packet is now sent with the right timing in dynamic multi-protocol use cases.
 335894 Documentation fix to the lolen field in a BGAPI command header binary.
 The field specifies the minimal number of bytes the parameters take.
 It does not include the array data length if the command has an array type parameter.
-347844 Event evt_user_message_to_host can now be sent during user command handling in NCP target applicatio 358171 Fix a random advertising hang issue which was observed when the application optimization build option was disabled of the device was exposed to low temperature.
+347844 Event evt_user_message_to_host can now be sent during user command handling in NCP target application.
+358171 Fix a random advertising hang issue which was observed when the application optimization build option was disabled the device was exposed to low temperature.
 408097 Extended advertising now works in dynamic multi-protocol use cases.
-415583 The stack now returns out of memory error if the application sends a characteristic notification to all connections in low memory situation.
+415583 The stack now returns out of memory error if the application sends a characteristic notification to all connection memory situation.
 Previously wrong state error was returned.
-420866 Improves robustness when streaming large data packets to and from a device which does not support data ler sion.
+420866 Improves robustness when streaming large data packets to and from a device which does not support dat sion.
 421731 When sending a characteristic value notification to all connections using cmd_gatt_server_send_characteristic_notifica- tion command, the stack now returns success if devices are connected but none has enabled the notification.
 Previously wrong state error was returned.
 425187 SL_BT prefix is added into the include guard in bg_version.h.
 425532 Fix whitelisting when an extended advertising packet does not contain an auxiliary pointer.
 430225 Fix CTUNE control using PS key on EFR32[B M]G2x devices.
-430752 Fix an issue that the stack may lose a periodic advertising synchronization because the scanner uses highest priority for secondary tasks.
-This was solved by lowering the priority.
-434406 436243 Fix a HW initialization issue in the soc-dtm example that causes incorrect timeout for incoming data.
+430752 434406 406 Remove the use of variable length array in the stack.
+436243 Fix a HW initialization issue in the soc-dtm example that causes incorrect timeout for incoming data.
 441445 Fix an advertisement data update race condition which causes no advertisement is sent out.
 445627 Repeated bonding attempts handling is now connection specific.
 After first failed attempt there is cool down period of 1 s.
 After second attempt this is doubled to 2 s then to 4 s etc. The maximum wait time is 64 s.
 450515 Fix an issue that causes BGTool does not run on Linux.